Andrew-Ricciardi/writeups/malicious-websites/README.md

 invisible iframes, or a page whose entire HTML response is a few characters and a redirect.
 Obfuscation is not proof of malice, but it is definately a reason to stop and read.

-## Three kinds of site I dont touch, that plenty of people do
+## Three kinds of site I read for fun, from a safe distance

+These are a hobby for me.
+The pitches are a genre of their own and reading them is genuinely interesting.
+Installing anything from one is a seperate decision, and thats the part I skip.

 **1. Hardware anonymisers.** Sites selling "change your HWID, clean your SMBIOS, randomise your serials".
 To touch identifiers that live in firmware and drivers, the tool needs a kernel driver or a loader with admin rights, and you